-This is a very frustrating experience for a guitarist, as an instrument that won’t stay in tune cannot be played.
-It’s very important to use high-quality machine heads on your guitar for the absolute best experience.
+This is a very frustrating experience for a guitarist.
+An instrument that won’t stay in tune cannot be played.
+It’s very important to use high-quality machine heads on your guitar.
+Especially if you want the absolute best experience.

 Types of Machine Heads

-There are six types of machine heads, and each one is designed for a different purpose.
-Some are created to look a certain way, while others are designed for performance.
-A vintage-style acoustic will require the type that is durable but also looks the part.
+There are six types of machine heads, and each one has a different purpose.
+Some are created to look a certain way, while the intent of others is performance.
+A vintage-style acoustic will need the type that is durable but also looks the part.

 A metal guitar will use the type that is sealed and made for performance over aesthetics.

 The 6 types of guitar tuners are:

 - Vintage closed back

 - locking machine heads